edgarsit/cse416/README.md

 ## 2. Code Conventions

-We use the [Airbnb style](https://github.com/airbnb/javascript), enforced with ESLint and checked with GitHub Actions.
+We a modified [Airbnb style](https://github.com/airbnb/javascript), enforced with ESLint and checked with GitHub Actions.
 There are exceptions defined for [createCourseSchedule.tsx](src/common/createCourseSchedule.tsx) and [degreeRequirementImport.tsx](src/common/degreeRequirementImport.tsx) due to issues in those files.

 ## 3. Implementation Status Report